RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/_index.md

 ### Major upgrades

-For major upgrades or upgrades that might include breaking changes, users will receive an advanced notification before the upgrade.
+For major upgrades or upgrades that might include breaking changes, users will receive an advance notification before the upgrade.